-Analysis of Needs
+• Analysis of Needs

-Ongoing processes of formative and summative assessment are an integral part of the teaching and learning process at Gateway School providing information useful to the pupil, the teacher and the parents.
-It demonstrates what has been learned, identifies successes and gaps in learning and should identify what the next learning stage should be.
+Ongoing processes of formative, summative and diagnostic assessment is an integral part of the teaching and learning process at X School providing information useful to the pupil, the teacher and the parents.
+This is outlined in the school's Assessment Policy, which aims to gain a full picture of each pupil's learning profile against their potential on an ongoing basis.
+The process of ongoing assessment demonstrates what has been learned, identifies successes and gaps in learning and should identify what the next learning stage should be.
 It also provides valuable information about how the curriculum could be suitably adapted and which methodologies should be adopted to meet individual needs.
-Where current rates of progress for individual pupils are inadequate, (see appendices for definition), arrangements for appropriate screening and support will be made through the school's graduated approach to SEN.
+Where current rates of progress for individual pupils are inadequate (see appendices for definition), arrangements for appropriate screening and support will be made through the school's graduated approach to SEN.